jhn322/offertu/README.md

-# Lead Submission Application
+# Offertu

-A modern web application built with Next.js for collecting and managing leads.
+A modern web application built with Next.js for collecting and managing leads. (for now)

 ## Project Architecture